elmtree-askmo/cloudcannon-app/content/learn/education-studies/describe-the-characteristics-of-orientalism-in-art-and-its-influence-on-western-art-including-key-artists-and-works.md

 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
-  title: QuickTakes | Education studies
+  title: QuickTakes | Education Studies
   page_description: >-
     Explore the characteristics of Orientalism in art, its influence on Western artistic practices, and notable artists such as Eugène Delacroix and Jean-Auguste-Dominique Ingres.
   page_keywords: >-